Klavierstücke (Stockhausen): Klavierstück I

 Klavierstück I, the last of the set to be composed, was written in just two days, after the composer had previously "merely prepared some measurements and relationships".
 Group composition is used throughout the piece, permeating its many layers: not only is each group distinguished by the number of notes, range, direction, etc., but even the timescales of successive measures form order-permutations of a series of 1–6 quarter notes.
 There are six of these series (and therefore 36 groups), and when the six series are arranged in a square:

 it may be seen that, reading down each column, one always gets the sequence 1 5 3 2 4 6 or a rotation of it.
 Stockhausen later used one such rotation, 4 6 1 5 3 2, to determine the number of constituent pieces in each set for his planned cycle of 21 Klavierstücke.
-The important thing here, however, is that each of these duration units is filled out by one of the "sound forms" (or "modes") of the sort used in Klavierstück II and many of Stockhausen's other works from 1952–54.
+The important thing here, however, is that each of these duration units is filled out by one of the "sound forms" (or "modes") of the sort used in Klavierstück II and many of Stockhausen's other works from 1952 to 1954.
 The first group, for example, has notes entering successively to build up a chord, while the second bar has five successive units of silence + sound.